- Not ready for civil partnership or marriage ?

 Can we build up the two years by simply visiting each other?

 In theory there is nothing wrong with spending six months in the UK visiting your partner and then returning home and your partner visiting you.
-The instructions to Home Office caseworkers state that where a couple have been living together for the preceding two years but have been dividing their time between countries and may for example have used the “visitor” category then this will be sufficient to meet the unmarried partners requirement.
+The instructions to Home Office caseworkers previously stated that where a couple have been living together for the preceding two years but have been dividing their time between countries and may for example have used the “visitor” category then this will be sufficient to meet the unmarried partners requirement.

 If you do want to visit the UK regularly and are concerned about being refused entry at the airport you may wish to consider applying for a multiple entry visitors visa from the British Diplomatic Post in your own country.
 Do remember, however, that even if you hold a multiple entry visa, you should not normally be in the UK as a visitor for more than 6 months in any year and visitors are not allowed to work.